 Hepatitis means inflammation of the liver.
 It can be caused by viruses such as hepatitis A, B, C, D, E and G, alcohol, some chemicals, or drugs.

-Hepatitis C is a blood-borne infection.
+Hepatitis C is a blood-borne virus.
 It’s passed on by blood-to-blood contact, when infected blood enters another person’s bloodstream.
 It is sometimes called ‘hep C’.

 It is a different virus to hepatitis A and hepatitis B.

-You can’t catch hepatitis C from everyday social contact, such as shaking hands, kissing, or sharing a bathroom or toilet, or by donating blood.
+You can’t get hepatitis C from everyday social contact, such as shaking hands, kissing, or sharing a bathroom or toilet, or by donating blood.

 In Australia, you are very unlikely to get hepatitis C through blood transfusion or an organ transplant.